 Economics Department Awards

-- The Richard Friedman Memorial Scholarship Award ($300)- not academic, but for students who have overcome significant adversity (personal, health, financial, family, political).
-WE NEED YOU TO APPLY FOR THIS by Friday, April 26!
+The Richard Friedman Memorial Scholarship Award- not academic, but for students who have overcome significant adversity (personal, health, financial, family, political).
+To apply, the only requirement is that you have completed five upper division economics classes (current semester classes do not count).
+The award is given out at the Economics Department’s annual Awards Event.
+WE NEED YOU TO APPLY FOR THIS by Wednesday, April 25, 2014!

 When Professor Richard Friedman died in 1997, the Department of Economics established a memorial award in his name.
 Rick was always the friend of students in need.
 For this reason, we thought he would be most honored by an award to a student who had overcome significant adversity.
 The Department gives an award of $300 in the spring semester of each year to the economics major who has overcome significant odds in getting his or her education- the Richard Friedman Memorial Award.